Blues boss Enzo Maresca concerned as Atalanta fight back to beat Chelsea 2-1

 “I am always worried.
 Two points in four games is not what we expect and we have to do better,” Maresca said.
 “First half we were winning, we were good and controlling the game.
 After we conceded the first goal, we lost control a little bit of the game.

-“We had different chances to make it 2-0 and when we conceded 1-1 the dynamic changed a little bit.
+“We had different chances to make it 2-0 and when we conceded 1-1, the dynamic changed a little bit.

 “We are playing every two days.
-For a moment we looked like we struggled a bit.
+For a moment, we looked like we struggled a bit.
 Now it’s about trying to win the next game.”

-Third-placed Atalanta have enjoyed wins over Club Brugge, Marseille, Eintracht Frankfurt and Chelsea this season as they chase a last-16 berth.
+Third-placed Atalanta have enjoyed wins over Club Brugge, Olympique Marseille, Eintracht Frankfurt and Chelsea this season as they chase a last-16 berth.

-When Pedro deftly slotted in Reece James’ cross from four yards, the goal was initially disallowed for offside before a VAR check ruled in favour of the Chelsea forward.
+Maresca’s reshuffled line-up took the lead in the 25th minute.
+Pedro deftly slotted in Reece James’ cross from four metres but the goal was initially disallowed for offside, before a video assistant referee check ruled in favour of the Brazilian forward.

 James should have doubled Chelsea’s lead when he smashed just wide from the edge of the area early in the second half.
 It was a crucial miss and Scamacca made James pay as Atalanta drew level in the 55th minute.